davidstl/rsm-example/README.md

 ```
   AppId in **Design / Core App Info / Application IDs**

 5. It's a nodejs project.
-You can start it by calling 'node Scripts/main.js' via the cmdline:
+You can start it by calling `node Scripts/main.js` via the cmdline:
    ```
    cd server/
    node Scripts/main.js